DA0-DA0/dao-dao-ui/packages/stateful/widgets/widgets/VestingPayments/actions/ManageVesting/README.md

 `denomOrAddress` should be either a native/IBC token denomination (e.g.
 `ujuno`), or a CW20 token contract address.

-`amount` and `denomOrAddress` are in the base unit with no decimals.
-For example, if you want to spend 1 $JUNO, since JUNO has 6 decimals, then `amount` should be `1000000` and `denomOrAddress` should be `ujuno`.
-If this is confusing, please ask for help!

 Only the corresponding field is required for each mode.
 For example, if you want to begin a vesting payment, then only `begin` is required, and `cancel` and `registerSlash` can be omitted.